Diffusion Models as Dataset Distillation Priors: Diffusion As Priors

 \subsubsection{Inherent Diversity and Generalization Priors}

-A key question in evaluating generative models is whether they capture the full variability of the dataset~\citep{alaa2022faithful}.
-We believe that DMs inherently encode diversity and generalization priors through estimating $\nabla_{\boldsymbol{x}}\log p(\boldsymbol{x})$, which aligns with the requirements of DD.
-This formulation compels the model to capture global manifold geometry rather than memorizing individual samples, thereby avoiding mode collapse~\citep{thanh2020catastrophic}.
-Moreover, the stochastic perturbations in the forward process act as implicit regularizers, enforcing Lipschitz continuity and improving robustness to distributional shifts~\citep{chen2024diffusion,chen2024robust}.
-As a result, diffusion models provide a principled foundation for DD, since effective DD requires distilled data that both cover diverse modes (diversity) and faithfully approximate the original dataset distribution (generalization).
+As mentioned in \cref{sec:ipdm}, diffusion models provide a principled foundation for DD, since effective DD requires distilled data that both cover diverse modes (diversity) and faithfully approximate the original dataset distribution (generalization).
 We quantify these properties with likelihood-based evaluations.
 The negative log-likelihood (NLL) is defined as $\mathcal{L}_{\mathrm{NLL}} = -\mathbb{E}_{\boldsymbol{x}\sim\pdata}[\log p_\theta(\boldsymbol{x})]$.
 Identical and low NLL values on training and testing sets indicate that $p_\theta(\boldsymbol{x})$ converges to $\pdata$ instead of overfitting (see \cref{tab:nll}).
-In addition, we denote entropy as $H$ and inception classifier as $\varphi$.
-High Inception Score (IS) indicates uniform class coverage (high $H(p_\varphi(y))$) and discriminative sample quality (low $H(p_\varphi(y|\boldsymbol{x}))$).
-While low Fréchet Inception Distance (FID) certifies alignment between generated and real distributions ($p_{syn}\simeq\pdata$).
-Empirical results~\citep{dhariwal2021diffusion} demonstrate that the structure-induced priors within DMs produce sufficient diversity and generalization.